lsc-sde/iac-flux-keycloak/README.md

 # iac-flux-keycloak
 Flux configuration for Keycloak

+## Deprecation Notice
+This flux configuration is deprecated

 ## Developer Guide
 Keycloak requires a database in order to function correctly, in a local environment this can be postgresql installed on your local machine (or running in a container of it's own).
 Please provision this separately before continuing.